Dagger GT / GTX Specs

 River runners aren’t hanging onto their five-year-old boats because they are cheap, there just isn’t a huge selection of new boats satisfying their needs.
 The evolution of rodeo boats has shown us that you don’t need ten feet of plastic to get down a river, but the hottest freestylers are now too specialized to be passed down and resold as all-river boats.

 By combining the slippery feeling of their freestyle planing hulls with the user-friendliness of older, popular designs like the Redline and RPM, Dagger has the makings of another winner in their line-up.
 For 2003 Dagger will round out the GT series with a smaller version making the GT family a good choice for free-boaters, schools, clubs, new boaters and anyone else looking to catch an eddy.
+For more top picks and expert reviews, check out Paddling Magazine’s guide to the best whitewater kayaks here.

 For the love of surf and the love of river running, Dagger Kayak’s GT is your perfect balance.
 Feature Photo: Rapid Staff